Walking on crampons, across crackling glacial ice, mine as well be walking on the Moon or Mars.

 Most glaciers are marketed for their pristine white landscapes.
 Therefore that's the image tourists have in mind when they finally have the opportunity to visit one in person.

 But the more time I spent on Sólheimajökull, the more I began to appreciate its unique landscape.

-Oskar informed us that the coarser, pebble-sized ash was due to an eruption in the early 20th century, while the finer, silt-like ash was due to the more recent, 2010 eruption of Eyjafjallajökull.
+Oskar informed us that the coarser, pebble-sized ash was due to an eruption in the early 20th century, while the finer, silt-like ash was due to the more recent, 2010 explosion of Eyjafjallajökull.